joshingeneral/airMenu/README.md

 Step 1 - Download https://play.google.com/store/apps/details?id=com.bluemotionlabs.bluescan&hl=en

-Step 2 - Collect some data for the map.
+Step 2 - Collect some data for the map by scanning with BlueScan

 Step 3 - Export the JSON email using the app, normally I just email it to myself and save it to a file named bluescan.json, but your are not limited to this.